Home > Analyses > Industrials > W.W. Grainger, Inc.

 Revenue by Segment

-This pie chart displays W.W.
-Grainger, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting key business drivers in U.S. industrial supply.
+This pie chart illustrates W.W.
+Grainger, Inc.’s revenue distribution by segment for fiscal year 2025, highlighting the contributions of “High-Touch Solutions (N.A.)” and “Endless Assortment.”

 revenue by segment